 The resistance to change and the engagement of the team by an external Manager is very often problematic and is an important factor of friction.

 The solution is to let the Project Maestro work externally with his team, even if it means integrating a volunteer who is in charge to facilitate the conversion to agility into the company's development team.

 He becomes an ambassador of Agility and slowly converts his colleagues during the development of the project.

-The outsourcing of Agility is much easier with ZAPPIK method, when a Project Maestro can recruit an external team dedicated to the project.
-The customer's resistance to change is then bypassed.
+The outsourcing of Agility is much easier with ZAPPIK method, when a Project Maestro recruits an external team dedicated to the project.
+The customer's team resistance to change is then bypassed.
 Adding a proxy increases also the efficiency of this process.

-The project is likely to go smoothly without unduly mobilizing the manager of the company whose role of Project Owner is reduced to the essentials: prioritization of business needs and decision making to the features to be developed.
+The project is likely to go smoothly without unduly mobilizing the manager whose role of Project Owner is reduced to the essentials: prioritization of business needs and decision making to the features to be developed.

 ZAPPIK: FINALLY THE SUCCESS OF YOUR DIGITAL PROJECTS

 ZAPPIK is the first method to take advantage of the illimited resources available remotely to accelerate and secure the development of digital projects.

 The orchestration of external resources is the key.

 But do you have the time to manage a remote team of geeks?